CompIsle/Unit-15-Asignment-2/doc/Test.md

 Test 3: Confirm that the web development courses are relevant and beneficial for aspiring web developers.

 ## Test Results
-In this section it will display the test Results and any fault swith be rectified.
+In this section it will display the test Results and any faults discovered will be rectified.

 ### Company Profile:
 Test 1:\
 Outcome: Passed.\
-Description: I Checked the Compnay profile for Hot Beans Web and its passed this test becasue it accurately represents Hot Beans Web as a company.
+Description: I Checked the Company profile for Hot Beans Web and its passed this test becasue it accurately represents Hot Beans Web as a company.

 Test 2:\
 Initial Outcome: Failed.\
-Description: During this test i found some grammitcal and spelling mistakes.\
+Description: During this test i found some grammatical and spelling mistakes.\
 Final Outcome: passed.\
-Description: Fixed all the spellign and grammitcal erros found.
+Description: Fixed all the spelling and grammatical erros found.

 Test 3:\
 Outcome: Passed.\